gabrielshanahan/moroccode/README.md

 ---

 ### Difference
 Moroccode can list differences between fields of objects.
-The API is the same as with [compareUsingFields](#compareusingfields---the-concise-way).
 ```kotlin
 val test1 = Dummy(f1 = "Hello", f2 = 5)
 val test2 = Dummy(f1 = "World", f2 = 5)

 val diff = test1.diffByFields(test2) { listOf(f1, f2) }
 ```
-`diff` will now contain a single `FieldDifference` object, since one different field was found.
+`diff` will be a list containing a single `FieldDifference` object, since one different field was found.
-`FieldDifference` is a data class containing two pairs of the form `object -> object.field_value` - one for the receiver and one for the argument of diffByFields.
+`FieldDifference` is a data class containing two pairs of the form `object -> object.field_value` - one for the receiver and one for the argument of `diffByFields`.

-A custom comparison can be done by using `diffByFields`.
+A custom comparison can be done by using `diffBy`:

 ```kotlin
 val test1 = Dummy(f1 = "Hello", f2 = 5)